 “Around Christmas time Sophie gave me a little present and card for Ollie to thank him for his help with therapy during lockdowns.
 Ollie loved the gift, and even sent Sophie a text to say thank you.”

 Ollie is more than a friendly face for Sophie.
 Throughout the teletherapy sessions spent together, Ollie helped Sophie improve her communication skills and encouraged her to practice asking questions.

-Delighted by the progress Sophie had made with the help of Ollie, Christine decided to surprise Sophie during one of her clinic visits.
+Delighted by the progress Sophie had made with the help of Ollie, Christine decided to surprise Sophie during one of her office visits.